clintljohnson/Update365ThumbnailPhoto/README.md

    - Ensure sender email address is valid
    - Verify recipient email address is correct

-## License

-This script is provided as-is without any warranty.
-Use at your own risk.

 ## Email Notifications

 If enabled, sends an HTML-formatted email with: